Skip to content

 #Bottom Line

 The AirTurn Manos is the best iPad holder for mic stands for most musicians.
-It held my iPad Pro 11-inch (in a Zugu case) through six rehearsals and two live gigs without a single readjustment.
+It holds an iPad Pro 11-inch (in a case) through long rehearsals and live gigs without slipping.
 The spring-loaded clip, 360-degree ball joint, and included 3/8-inch adapter make it versatile enough for any standard mic or drum hardware stand.

 Get the Tackform Enduro for tablets up to 18.4 inches or non-standard clamping surfaces.
 The IK Multimedia iKlip Xpand wins for constant orientation flipping.
 Skip budget holders for live use.